OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 variable and reserves memory to hold its value.
 The declaration does not assign a pointee for the reference |---| the reference starts out with a ``null``.

-.. codeinclude:: PointersBook/BasicPointers/referenceExample
+.. codeinclude:: PointersBook/BasicPointers/PointerExample
-   :tag: referenceVariables
+   :tag: PointerVariables
    :lang: Java

 Assigning a pointee to a reference